apel/rest/README.md

 6. Before the REST interface will start, a certificate needs to be added to the container.
 This can be done by placing a certificate (`apache.crt`) and key (`apache.key`) under `/etc/httpd/ssl/`.
 This directory will be mounted into the container by docker-compose.

-7. Make `docker/etc/cron.d` owned by `root`.
-This is required because this directory gets mounted into the container and it needs to be owned by root for cron jobs in the container to run.
+7. If you are running Docker as a non-root user, you will need to make `docker/etc/cron.d` owned by `root`.
+This is because this directory gets mounted into the container and it needs to be owned by `root` for cron jobs in the container to run.
    ```
-   chown -R root docker/etc/cron.d
+   sudo chown -R root docker/etc/cron.d
    ```

 8. Launch the containers.